-- poster board for the background - I chose white
+- Poster Board for the background (or a simple sheet of paper)- I chose white

-- a straight edge, ruler and a pencil if you're a perfectionist like me
+- Straight Edge, ruler and a pencil if you're a perfectionist like me

 - Trim your poster board to the size of the frame and glue your paint samples to it, however you desire.
 I chose an ombre look for specific days of the week.
 A single color ombre or mixed colors look great too!